JeneLitsch/Litan/doc/stdlib/math/cbrt.md

 Float

 **Descriptions:**
-Calculates the cubic-root of numeric value as float.
+Calculates the cubic-root of a numeric value as float.